Kangding, Sichuan, China Guide

 Best Time to Visit

 The best time to visit Kangding is during the spring (April-May) and autumn (September-October) months.
 During these periods, the weather is generally mild and pleasant, with clear skies and comfortable temperatures.
-The scenery is particularly stunning in autumn when the surrounding mountains are ablaze with vibrant fall colors.
-Summer (June-August) can be rainy, and winter (November-March) can be extremely cold with heavy snowfall, potentially impacting travel plans.
+Spring brings blooming wildflowers and lush greenery, while autumn offers stunning fall foliage.
+Summer (June-August) can be rainy, and winter (November-March) is very cold, with snow and ice common.

 Transportation